Modern Drunkard: Staff

 Rich, the magazine's creator, is also listed as the publisher/editor.
 Staff are allowed to drink (and smoke) on the job and are provided with a bar and a fridge containing beer.

+Conventions

-ConventionsModern Drunkard Magazine held its first convention for readers and staff in 2004.
-The convention, held at the Stardust Casino in Las Vegas, reportedly broke the casino's record for the amount of money brought in at a bar during a private event.
-It became an annual event, advertised as "The best time you’ll never remember" and "Say it loud, say it plowed".
+Modern Drunkard Magazine held its first convention for readers and staff in 2004.
+It became an annual event, advertised as "The best time you'll never remember" and "Say it loud, say it plowed".